C-Swain/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+This version was completed as part of the LightHouse Labs Web Development BootCamp.
+It was built from a template made for purposes of teaching Rails by example.

+## Inside the Jungle
+![home screen]
+![order]
+![sold out]

 ## Additional Steps for Apple M1 Machines